Aeron/fish-functions/README.md

 ```
 Usage:
-    database COMMAND DATABASE
+    database COMMAND DATABASE [OPTS...]

 Commands:
     up/start         Starts a new database container
     down/stop        Stops an existing database container
     rm/remove        Removes an existing database container

+Mongo Commands:
+    dump             Exports the content of a running server
+    restore          Restores backups to a running server

 Databases:
     mongo            Specifies MongoDB as a database
     postgres         Specifies Postgres as a database
+    redis            Specifies Redis as a database

+Mongo Dump/Restore Options:
+    --path=<PATH>    Specifies a directory path or name
+                     [default: "mongo-dump-<DATE>" and "."]
+    --db=<NAME>      Specifies a database name
+    --coll=<NAME>    Specifies a collection name

 Parameters:
     COMMAND          A command name [required]
     DATABASE         A database name [required]
 ```

 ### > date-hash